 My journey to here

-I am a writer, teacher, chaplain, and grief tender.
+I am a writer, teacher, chaplain, grief tender, and quilter.

-That’s because we live in a culture that denies death and devalues grief, illness, and difference.
+Unfortunately, my experiences aren’t unusual or special.
+That’s because we live in a culture and time that denies death and devalues grief, illness, and vulnerability.
 I am dedicated to welcoming and valuing grief as a natural gateway to personal growth, connection, and belonging.

 I’m lucky that my inner wisdom saved me.
-Since I was 12, I have kept a journal daily.
-Through the years, my writing helped me understand what happened.
-I became my own witness by writing my story—revising until I found clarity and freedom.
+Since I was 12, I have kept a journal.
+By writing, I became my own witness and found clarity and freedom.
 (A lot of therapy helped, too!)
 More recently, I started quilting, returning to a love of fiber art I knew as a teenager.

 I am dedicated to helping people meet their grief as a normal part of human life and discover its gifts of connection and transformation.
 I believe when we slow down, our mammal bodies, our creative curiosity, and our inner wisdom can show us the way to wholeness.

-I am a graduate of the Upaya Buddhist Chaplaincy program in Santa Fe, with training in interfaith spiritual care, being with dying, and bearing witness.
+I am a graduate of the Upaya Buddhist Chaplaincy program, with training in interfaith spiritual care, being with dying, and bearing witness.
 I have also studied with Francis Weller, author of The Wild Edge of Sorrow: Rituals of Renewal and the Sacred Work of Grief.
-For a decade I led weekend meditation and writing retreats and have co-led community grief rituals.
-A longtime practitioner of Zen Buddhism, I am also a trained yoga teacher.
-I am humbly on a life-long journey of unlearning racism.
-Currently, my main creative practices are quilt-making, fiber art, and community singing—and writing.
+For a decade, I led meditation and writing retreats and have co-led community grief rituals.
+A longtime practitioner of Zen Buddhism and a trained yoga teacher.
+I am humbly on a life-long journey of understanding my role in creating systems that cause suffering, including racism.
+These days, I love to hand-sew quilts that seed the dreams and visions I seek for my life and our world.

 I am passionate about helping people slow down to feel their grief, create tiny beautiful things, and love this planet as themselves.